ScottSenffner/100-Days-of-Learning/log.md

 ### Day 2: Jan.
 2, 2020

+**Today's Progress**:
-**Today's Progress**: Worked more on Learning how to configure Visual Studio Code for basic development setup.
+Continued on with the youtube video of learning how to configure Visual Studio Code for basic development setup.
+I did my first updates to this log.md in Visual Studio and was able to commit it to github.
 When I am done with this tutorial, I am going to take one on Github / Markdown, as it is totally new for me.

 **Link to youtube video:** [Visual Studio Code (Windows) - Setting up a Python Development Environment and Complete Overview](https://www.youtube.com/watch?v=-nh9rCzPJ20)